devniz/savings-goals-client/README.md

 Run this command to start the Spring Boot application:

 ```
-    java -jar target/save-client.jar
+    java -jar target/saving-client.jar

 ```

-You should see some output and the success message when the calculated amount is saved:
+You should see some output followed by a success message when the calculated amount is saved:

 ```
 You successfully saved 55.04£ into your new saving goal